migramirez2/Harmony-ONE/progress/theo-fandrich.md

 ---

+2024-03-15 Fri: Began harmony portfolio design and set up for webapp.
+Coordinating Band integration with qidao for Mai.
+Tested hyperliquid.

 2024-03-14 Thu: Metamask Portfolio doesn't have a forkable repository so began discussions for our own prototype to combine swap, lend, and safe multisig.
 Looked into Runes as an angle for Harmony to attract btc retail attention.

 2024-03-13 Wed: Reviewed various lending protocols to determine what an appropriate APY would be for incenticizing wBTC inflows to lend.country.
 The maximum yield for a supplier on Aave is 0.08% on over $1b wBTC on eth network.
 I also helped start Claude API.